zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Credit.md

 ![Storecredit](./SC%20Image/image058.png)

 *This is the end of the Store Credit User Guide.
-We hope that this manual is helpful for you to use the extension effectively.
+We hope that this manual is helpful for you to use the module effectively.
 If you have any question, feel free to contact us at support@magestore.com, we would be glad to assist you!*